yoshuawuyts/cargo-task-wasm/README.md

 [tasks]
 print = { path = "tasks/print.rs" }   # define a custom path for the task
 ```

-## Roadmap

-- [x] Sketch out a repository layout or whatever workflow example
-- [x] Create a new `cargo` subcommand
-- [x] Hook up wasmtime to the subcommand
-- [x] Add support for manual paths in a `[tasks]` section in `Cargo.toml`
-- [x] Figure out how to configure capabilities for the tasks
-- [ ] Add support for compiling cargo deps as part of subcommands
-- [ ] Add support for installing tasks from crates.io

 ## See Also